Review: THE MERCENARY (2019)

 It’s one of the oldest plots going and a staple of action movies, from any number of Asian martial arts films through the first John Wick film.
 A man of violence tries to leave it all behind and live a quiet, peaceful life.
 But his past comes back to haunt him.
 Noted action director Jesse V. Johnson (Avengement, The Debt Collector) and writer David Filmore give us their take on it in The Mercenary, (formerly Legion Maxx).
 Can they add anything new to this old chestnut?

 Maxx (Dominiquie Vandenberg, Triple Threat, Gangs Of New York) is a former Legionnaire turned mercenary.
-He works for LeClerk (Louis Mandylor, DOOM: Annihilation, Battle Drone) and he’s damn good at what he does.
+He works for LeClerk (Louis Mandylor, Bring Him Back Dead, Battle Drone) and he’s damn good at what he does.
 Along with Rodriguez (Brad Ashten, Harvest Moon), Notch (Robb Zbacnik), Hammaford (Jeremiah B. McQueen, Bus Party To Hell, Accident Man), Wilson (Geordie Robinson) and Magpie (Alina Andrei) killing is their business.
 And business is good.

 Or was good until a mission to take out a cocaine operation in South America goes wrong.
 Maxx suffers a leg injury from a blast.
 Then he sees one of his teammates trying to rape one of the cartel women.
 Killing women is one thing, rape is another, For his troubles, he gets his throat cut and left for dead.